Enabling a green recovery in the built environment sector

-Some tools to assess the impact of land-use changes on environmental services are already available and provide a springboard for the NGPT development.
+Some tools to assess the impact of land-use changes on environmental services are already available and provide a springboard for the development of NATURE tool.
 However, none of these tools answers the crucial question of whether a net gain has been achieved.

 NATURE tool will advance existing tools by combining the best features of existing tools, adding value by achieving the following: assessing physical and mental health benefits; being evidence-based and yet easy to use; providing outcomes that are easy to interpret; answering the critical question of whether a plan or development achieves net gain based on national and local policies; allowing local planning authorities to pre-define what is expected from new development in terms of net gain which will also enhance planning security for developers; setting incentives for going above and beyond minimum net-gain requirements; and becoming a widely accepted industry standard co-developed with the sector.

 If you would like to receive further updates on the project as it progresses, including information about upcoming webinars, then fill in your details below and check the box.

 If you you are interested in shaping the tool by becoming a project partner then please also get in touch using: email@example.com